You’ve Adopted a Dog From a Hoarding Case. Now What?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Hoarders have trouble parting with possessions because they feel like they need to save them.
 (We’ve all seen the reality show, right?)
 For animal hoarders, however, it’s not all about them.
-One rescue pup becomes two, then three — or a dozen if they aren’t spayed or neutered!
-Before they know it, their bleeding heart has caused the situation to spiral and they are up to their eyeballs in dogs and/or cats who they simply cannot feed or vet, nevertheless train or socialize.
+One rescue pup becomes two, then three — or a dozen if they aren’t spayed or neutered.
+Before they know it, their bleeding heart has caused the situation to spiral and they are up to their eyeballs in dogs and/or cats who they simply cannot feed or vet, not to mention train or socialize.